Gilkey Memorial

 The Gilkey Memorial is a memorial and cenotaph for those who have died while climbing K2.
 The memorial is named after Art Gilkey who died on the mountain in 1953.

 The memorial is a stone cairn covered with metal plaques.
 Each plaque is inscribed with details about the dead climber, such as when they went missing or were found dead.

-A plaque was added for Dudley Wolfe, the American climber who had died on the mountain during the 1939 American expedition after his remains were found in 2002.
+A plaque was added for Dudley Wolfe, the American climber who died on the mountain during the 1939 American expedition after his remains were found in 2002.